backdrop-contrib/ajax_comments/README.txt

 to FCKEditor 2.x or higher.
 Anything less than 2.x will not work properly with the module.

+6. If you have having issues, first try the module with a clean Drupal install with the default theme.
+As this is Javascript, it relies upon certain assumptions in the theme files.
+For example, there have been reports of issues where custom themes remove <h2> or <h3> tags which cause the module to become inoperable.

+7. If you are using a 3rd party editor such as Wysiwug or CKeditor, try disabling them and first troubleshooting with just the textareas.
+That will help to narrow down any issues related to the editor.

 HELP AND ASSISTANCE
 ===================